 - Lower values indicate greater insulin resistance; and

-- Values below 0.339 indicate insulin resistance which is associated with obesity and cardiovascular risk factors.
+- Values below 0.339 indicate insulin resistance which is associated with obesity and increased cardiovascular diseases - CVD risk.

 To use QUICKI calculator you need only two values: